Skip to main content

 Rural Primary Care Physicians

-According to Figure 6 in the WWAMI Rural Health Research Center publication Supply and Distribution of the Primary Care Workforce in Rural America: 2019, non-core rural areas had more family physicians per 100,000 population than metropolitan or micropolitan areas, but fewer pediatricians and internal medicine specialists.
-The American Enterprise Institute document Nurse Practitioners: A Solution to America's Primary Care Crisis notes that between 2000 and 2016 the number of primary care physicians practicing in rural areas decreased by 15 percent, and this decline is expected to continue through 2030.
+According to the HRSA research brief State of the Primary Care Workforce, 2024, there are lower ratios of primary care physicians in rural communities than in urban areas, and as of 2022, 7.8% of counties had no primary care physicians.
+The American Enterprise Institute document Nurse Practitioners: A Solution to America's Primary Care Crisis notes that, between 2000 and 2016, the number of primary care physicians practicing in rural areas decreased by 15 percent, and this decline is expected to continue through 2030.

 Rural Obstetrical Care Workforce

-The WWAMI Rural Health Research Center's policy brief The Supply and Rural-Urban Distribution of the Obstetrical Care Workforce in the U.S. notes that rural areas have seen a decrease in access to maternal care in recent years, due in large part to closure of obstetric units and a shortage of healthcare professionals who deliver babies.
-Significantly fewer obstetricians serve nonmetro counties, per 100K women of childbearing age, compared to metropolitan counties.
+The WWAMI Rural Health Research Center's policy brief, The Supply and Rural-Urban Distribution of the Obstetrical Care Workforce in the U.S., notes that rural areas have seen a decrease in access to maternal care in recent years, due in large part to closure of obstetric units and a shortage of healthcare professionals who deliver babies.
+Significantly fewer obstetricians serve nonmetro counties, per 100,000 women of childbearing age, compared to metropolitan counties.
 However, family physicians are more likely to deliver babies as the rurality of the county in which they practice increases.
+The HRSA report, State of the Primary Care Workforce, 2024, says that a significant and increasing amount of obstetric care in the United States is being provided by primary care physicians.

 Rural Physician Assistants (PAs)